cuspaceflight/CamPyRoS/README.md

 ## Potential for expansion
+- GUI: An incomplete GUI has been made using Tkinter, and is in gui.py.
 - Fin cant, roll damping, and roll acceleration: [OpenRocket Technical Documentation](http://openrocket.info/documentation.html)
 - Slosh modelling: [The Dynamic Behavior of Liquids in Moving Containers, with Applications to Space Vehicle Technology](https://ntrs.nasa.gov/citations/19670006555)
 - CFD coupling: [PyFoam](https://openfoamwiki.net/index.php/Contrib/PyFoam), [Simulations of 6-DOF Motion